token-tricksters/deep-learning-nlp/README.md

 We used [Ray Tune](https://docs.ray.io/en/latest/tune/index.html) to perform hyperparameter tuning.
 This allowed us to efficiently explore the hyperparameter space and find the best hyperparameters for our model.
 We used [Optuna](https://docs.ray.io/en/latest/tune/api/doc/ray.tune.search.optuna.OptunaSearch.html) to search the hyperparameter space and [AsyncHyperBandScheduler](https://docs.ray.io/en/latest/tune/api/doc/ray.tune.schedulers.AsyncHyperBandScheduler.html) as the scheduler.
 The hyperparameters were searched for the whole model, not for each task individually.
 This was done to avoid overfitting to a single task.
 We searched for hyperparameters trying to minimize the overfitting of the model to the training data.

-The trained models were evaluated on the validation set.
+The trained models were evaluated on the validationCard set.
 The best model was selected based on the validation results ('dev').
 The metrics used for the evaluation were accuracy only for paraphrase identification and sentiment classification, and Pearson correlation for semantic textual similarity.

 ## Results